CLIENT

 STEP ONE

 Our medical director came to me a problem.
-As the company expanded to new regions, our “no show” problem seemed to be growing.
-No shows meant worse patient outcomes and time wasted for our clinical team.
+As the company expanded to new regions, our “no show” problem for follow-ups seemed to be growing as well.
+No-shows meant worse patient outcomes, time wasted for our clinical team, and missed appointments are not billable to Medicare.

 STEP TWO